Expensive assets justify their place on the Balance sheet by earning returns.

 An asset's full purchase cost generally does not go onto the Income statement as an expense item, at least not all in one year.
 Instead, the accounting practice of depreciation provides a way to account for the purchase of long-lasting items over a period of years.

-The idea is that these items have a useful life (depreciable life), over which they are used up or worn out, and that the owner receives the tax benefits of paying for these items over those years instead of all at once.
+The idea is that these items have a useful life (depreciation life), over which they wear out or use up their value, and that the owner receives the tax benefits of paying for these items over those years instead of all at once.
 Each year of the useful life, owners charge a certain percentage of the purchase price against income as a depreciation expense.
-Tax authorities provide depreciation schedules that specify depreciation rates and depreciable lives for different asset classes.
-These lower the company's reported income across a number of years and creates a tax savings for the company.
+Tax authorities provide depreciation schedules that specify depreciation rates and depreciation lives for different asset classes.
+These lower the income the company reports across a number of years, thereby creating a tax saviings for the company.

 The example Income statement below (Exhibit 5) shows how depreciation expense can appear on an Income statement.
-For a more complete coverage of the subject, see the encyclopedia entry Depreciation.
+For a more complete coverage of the subject, see Depreciation.

-The Balance sheet reports book values of the company's assets.
-For most items, this is the acquisition cost less its accumulated depreciation through the end of the current year of depreciable life.
-Each year of depreciable life, asset book value decreases by the amount of depreciation (or amortization) expense, until it reaches its residual value.
+The Balance Sheet reports book values of the company's assets.
+For most items, this is the acquisition cost less its cumulative depreciation through the end of the current year of depreciation life.
+Each year of depreciation life, asset book value decreases by the amount of depreciation (or amortization) expense, until it reaches its residual value.

-The example Balance sheet below (Exhibit 5) shows how Accumulated Depreciation for several asset classes is subtracted from their initial cost, to result in the Balance sheet book value.
+The example Balance Sheet below (Exhibit 5) shows how Accumulating Depreciation expense for several asset classes results in a balance sheet book value lower than the original cost.

 Financial Statement Impacts

-- For intangibles with a limited life (e.g., the purchased right to use a patent for a certain time), the process of reducing book value and charging an expense against income is called amortization instead of depreciation.
-Amortization expenses of this kind usually calculate with the straight line method across the amortization life.
+• For intangibles with a limited life (e.g., the purchased right to use a patent for a certain time), the process of reducing book value and charging an expense against income is amortization instead of depreciation.
+Amortization expenses of this kind usually calculate with the straight-line method across the amortization life.

-- Indefinite intangible assets may also create an Income statement expense, sometimes, and reducing book value accordingly.
+• Indefinite intangible assets may also create an Income statement expense, sometimes, and reduce book value accordingly.
 In this case, however, owners must validate the reduction in value by probing, or testing the current value.

-- Wasting items may sometimes be depreciated according to a usage-based depreciation schedule rather than a time-based schedule.
+• Wasting items may sometimes depreciate according to a usage-basis depreciation schedule rather than a time-basis schedule.
 That is, depreciation expense each year is as a percentage of acquisition, estimated as the percentage used up or depleted during the reporting period.

 For a broader discussion of the structure of a company's base in these categories, see the encyclopedia entry asset structure.